Seniors in the Outaouais

 English-speaking seniors are a vibrant and vital part of our regional demographic.
 In fact, the proportion of Anglophone seniors (aged 65 and over) population is significantly higher than the relative proportion in the Francophone majority population in the Outaouais.
 English-speaking seniors may face greater challenges navigating the health care system in French; however, seniors of both language groups may also face issues of isolation, lack of familiarity with changes in the system, or discomfort with the idea of using “remote” services such as Info-Santé to access health information.

-Information on the government programs that support seniors.
+- Federal and Provincial Programs and Services for Seniors – Information on government programs that support seniors.

-Educaloi explains Quebec and Canadian law through articles and videos on legal topics such as health, housing, and consumer rights, as well as issues of special interest to seniors.
+- EDUCALOI – Explaining the Law in Plain Language – Educaloi explains Quebec and Canadian law through articles and videos on legal topics such as health, housing, and consumer rights, as well as issues of special interest to seniors.
 The section on Wills and Estates is especially helpful in financial planning and the writing of wills.
-Check out their website at educaloi.qc.ca.